-1Students are reminded that not all courses are offered each semester.
+Students are reminded that not all courses are offered each semester.
 In determining electives, the student should consult with the program coordinator or student development faculty member.

-2This course should be taken before attempting to take the PKM 200 level courses.
+This course should be taken before attempting to take the PKM 200 level courses.
 Floral Design study area students are not required to take PKM 140.
-3PKM 250 should not be taken until the second year of study.
+PKM 250 should not be taken until the second year of study.

-4BIO 120 and most of PKM 100 level courses should be taken before attempting PKM 200 level courses.
-5Students may take ENG 100, ENG 101, ENG 102, ENG 103 or ENG 130, depending upon English assessment and the advice of a Student Development faculty member or program coordinator.
+BIO 120 and most of PKM 100 level courses should be taken before attempting PKM 200 level courses.
+Students must take either ENG 101 or ENG 130 within the six (6) hour English requirement.

-6Students may take MGT 111, MGT 150 or MGT 154; however, only three MGT credit hours will count toward degree requirement.
+Students may take MGT 111, MGT 154 or MGT 160; however, only three MGT credit hours will count toward degree requirement.

-7PKM 150 is a strongly recommended elective but is

-not required unless a double degree is desired, which also requires PKM 121 and PKM 140, plus MGT 111 or MGT 154.
+PKM 150 is a strongly recommended elective but is not required unless a double degree is desired, which also requires PKM 121 and PKM 140, plus MGT 111 or MGT 154.